melnikovdv/melnikovdv.github.io/_drafts/sleep-doze-standby.md

 This topic aims to explain strategy of working in Android background.
-If words doze, job scheduler, standby or high priority pushes makes you confused, then welcome to the article.
+If words doze, job scheduler, standby or high priority pushes makes you confused, welcome to the article.

 <!--more-->